 Default is the first solver which has been installed of the following list: PAR-DISO, SPOOLES.
-If none is installed, a substructure generation is not possible.
+If none is installed, a Green function calculation is not possible.

-• GREEN

-• Enter SOLVER, if needed, and its value.
+- GREEN - Enter SOLVER, if needed, and its value.

 GREEN, SOLVER=PARDISO

 defines a Green function step and selects the PARDISO solver as linear equation solver.
 For this to work, the PARDISO solver must have been linked with CalculiX.